Artwork by

 For individuals with Alzheimer's disease, the restorative power of sleep often slips away, replaced by a complex interplay of sleep disturbances and cognitive decline.
 While healthy adults typically experience a predictable cycle of deep sleep, light sleep, and REM sleep, Alzheimer's patients frequently encounter numerous sleep disturbances that disrupt this crucial rhythm.
 This manifests in several common sleep changes that can significantly impact their well-being.

-Common sleep changes in Alzheimer's include:
+Common Alzheimer’s sleep issues include:

 The Impact of Sleep Quality on Alzheimer's Progression